dimaMukan/Project1_Analytics_WEB_/README.md

 DB info
 ----------------------------------------------------------------
-Person
+Person sale assistant
-- Sale assistant name + number
+- Sale assistant name + number (FK2) ---one to one---
-- Amount of transaction (automatic)
+[//]: # (- Amount of transaction &#40;automatic&#41;)
-- Transaction (FK1)
+- Transaction number (FK1)  ---many to many---
-- UPT (items sold/transaction)
 - Days worked (Probably when have some transactions per day)

 For transaction
+- Transaction number (FK1) ---many to many---
-- Sale assistant (FK1)
+- Sale assistant (FK2) ---one to one---
-- Customer (number or name)
+- Customer number (FK3) ---one to one---
-- Money earned
+- Amount of money
 - Items per transaction
 - Date

+Customer
+- Customer name
+- Customer Number (FK3) ---one to one---
+- Transaction (FK1) ---many to many---
+- Date registration